Nde-Dilan/telegram-tech-quiz-bot/README.md

 ## 🚧 Potential Improvements

 - [ ] Add more quiz categories
+- [ ] Deploy to AWS Lambda to make it available online
 - [ ] Implement user score tracking
 - [ ] Create a web interface for quiz management
 - [ ] Add support for multiple languages